JaapvanEkris/openrowingmonitor/docs/README.md

 * **Garmin FIT files**: These are binary files that contain the most interesting metrics of a rowing session.
 Most modern training analysis tools will accept a FIT-file.
 You can upload these files to training platforms like [Strava](https://www.strava.com), [Garmin Connect](https://connect.garmin.com), [Intervals.icu](https://intervals.icu/), [RowsAndAll](https://rowsandall.com/) or [Trainingpeaks](https://trainingpeaks.com) to track your training sessions;

-* **Training Center XML files (TCX)**: These are legacy XML files that contain the most essential metrics of a rowing session.
+* **Training Center XML files (TCX)**: These are legacy XML-files that contain the most essential metrics of a rowing session.
 Most training analysis tools will still accept a tcx-file (although FIT usually is recommended).
 You can upload these files to training platforms like [Strava](https://www.strava.com), [Garmin Connect](https://connect.garmin.com), [Intervals.icu](https://intervals.icu/), [RowsAndAll](https://rowsandall.com/) or [Trainingpeaks](https://trainingpeaks.com) to track your training sessions;

 The OpenRowingMonitor installer can also set up a network share that contains all training data so it is easy to grab the files from there and manually upload them to the training platform of your choice.